Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

 \OptProb{Degree-$t$ Maximum Colored Subgraph Isomorphism (\MCSI{$t$})} {A graph $G$, whose vertex set is partitioned into subsets $V_1,\dots,V_\ell$, and a graph $J$ on vertex set $\{1,\dots,\ell\}$ and maximum degree $t$.} {Find an assignment $\phi: V(J) \to V(G)$, where $\phi(i) \in V_i$ for every $i \in [\ell]$, that maximizes the number $S(\phi)$ of satisfied edges, i.e., $S(\phi) := \bigl|\bigl\{ ij \in E(J) \;|\; \phi(i)\phi(j) \in E(G)\bigr\}\bigr|.$ }

 The bounded degree case has been considered before, and we harness some of the known hardness results for \MCSI{$t$} in our proofs.
-First, let us point out that the lower bound for exact algorithms holds even for the case when~$t=3$, as shown by Marx and Pilipczuk~\cite{MarxP15}.
+First, a reduction of Marx~\cite{Marx10} implies that assuming the ETH, \MCSI{$3$} cannot be solved in time $f(\ell) \cdot n^{o(\ell/\log \ell)}$, for any computable function $f$ (see also Marx and Pilipczuk~\cite[Theorem~5.5]{MarxP15}).
 We also use a polynomial-time approximation lower bound given by Laekhanukit~\cite{laekhanukit2014parameters}, where~$t$ can be set to any constant and the approximation gap depends on~$t$ (see~\cref{thm:Bundit_polytime}).
-The complexity assumption of this algorithm is that \NP-hard problems do not have polynomial time Las Vegas algorithms, i.e., \NP~$\neq$~\ZPP.
+The complexity assumption of this reduction is that \NP-hard problems do not have polynomial time Las Vegas algorithms, i.e., \NP~$\neq$~\ZPP.
 For parameterized approximations, we use a result by Lokshtanov et al.~\cite{Lokshtanov17}, who obtain a constant approximation gap for the case when $t=3$ (see~\cref{thm:MCSIHardness}).
 It seems that this result for parameterized algorithms is not easily generalizable to arbitrary constants~$t$ so that the approximation gap would depend only on~$t$, as in the result for polynomial-time algorithms provided by Laekhanukit~\cite{laekhanukit2014parameters}: neither the techniques found in~\cite{laekhanukit2014parameters} nor those of~\cite{Lokshtanov17} seem to be usable to obtain an approximation gap that depends only on $t$ but not the parameter $\ell$.
-However, we develop a weaker parameterized inapproximability result for the case when $t\geq\xi(\ell)=\ell^{o(1)}$ (see~\cref{thm:sparse-MCSI} in~\cref{sec:parameterH}), and use it to prove \cref{thm:starsparsified}.
+However, we develop a weaker parameterized inapproximability result for the case when $t\geq\xi(\ell)=\ell^{o(1)}$ or $t\geq\zeta(\ell)=\omega(1)$ (see~\cref{thm:sparse-MCSI} in~\cref{sec:parameterH}), and use it to prove \cref{thm:starsparsified}.